LOADING ...

 he whispers, "Uh, is she gonna be sick,

-I she once had polio.
+I think she had polio.

 You see, the fact of the is,